-Danielle Peterson and Beth Cilley are Academic/Student Services Assistants focusing on graduate admissions.
-They oversee the status of prospective graduate student applications and process incoming documents.
-They serve as the primary contact for applicants and departments and manage email and phone communications.
-They provide pre-admissions support, review admissions decisions, and update admissions policies and procedures.
+Samantha Martell is an Academic/Student Services Assistant focusing on graduate admissions.
+She oversees the status of prospective graduate student applications and processes incoming documents.
+She serves as the primary contact for applicants and departments and helps with email and phone communications.
+She also provides pre-admissions support, reviews admissions decisions, and helps with data integrity and clean-up.

 Graduate School: Manchester Offices

-Candice Morey serves as the Educational Program Coordinator for the Graduate School’s Manchester office.
-She coordinates the day-to-day activities of the Graduate School’s Manchester campus including: hosting information sessions; meeting one-on-one with prospective students; assisting graduate students and faculty with policy questions; and networking with local businesses to promote graduate education at UNH.
-She also is the administrator of the off-campus credit Learning Through Teaching program and a member of the Student Veteran’s Advocacy Team.
+Candice Morey is the Educational Program Coordinator for the Graduate School’s Manchester office.
+She coordinates the general activities of the office including: hosting information sessions; meeting with prospective students; assisting students and faculty with policy questions; and networking with local businesses to promote graduate education at UNH.

 Hilary Rush is the Academic Student Services Assistant for the Graduate School’s Manchester office.
 She assists prospective and current students with questions, helps faculty with any classroom needs, and coordinates the Manchester office’s social media presence.